metacommunities/metacommunities/analysis/idea_log.md

 - would be good to contrast all of these with node and javascript, and all that happens around that.

 ## Mon Aug 22 12:25:45 BST 2016

  - been doing slides for barcelona, and see that _configuration_ is actually a good way to talk about a whole slew of things to do with  Github.
  - looked at a few notes on config -- ranging Suchman, Woolgar, Arendt to Badiou -- quite a few views on configuration -- all suggesting what a strange entity configuration is.
 - would be worth doing a proper search on 'configuration' in STS, theory, and perhaps computer science?
+DONE -- see below

+## Thu 25 Aug 11:14:51 BST 2016

+- did the search on `configuration` -- there is not much there.
+The research on configuration is curiously marginal, even though the term is used quite often (as in 'spatial configuration').
+Would be good to look at the STS literature -- Akrich, Suchman, Woolgar -- again with contemporary configurations in mind.